Lectures, problem sessions and assignments

 - determine if a function is odd or even and understand the graphical implication of the property.

 - sketch the graphs of the following functions:

-- sketch the graphs of the following transformations of the above functions:
+and the graphs of the following variations of the above functions:

 - apply the above transformations to any given graph or function.

 - sketch the graph of simple piece-wise defined functions.

 - sketch the graph of any quadratic function and be able to determine all intercepts and the vertex using the quadratic formula and/or completing the square.

 - determine the equation of a quadratic from its graphical properties.

 - solve maximum-minimum 'word problems' involving a quadratic function.